toderesa97/File-comparator/README.md

 gcc micmp.c -o <desire_name>
 ```

-Once compiled, you can choose executing the different options: (suppose we've created two files : file1.txt and file2.txt)
+Once compiled, you can choose executing the different options: (suppose we've created two files : file1.txt and file2.txt, you can download them from this project)

 ### (1)
 ```